jwillinghalpern/fm_rainbow_log/README.md

 ### Customize with `config.json` (recommended)

-To customize colors and default options, create config/json file.
-All keys are optional, e.g. you can omit "background" for any field, or omit the field entirely.
+To customize colors and default options, create config/json file (the location to store it is described below).
+All keys are optional, including nested keys.

 ```json5
 // this file supports json5 syntax, so you can use comments and trailing commas